regit/pshitt/README.rst

 Introduction
 ============

-pshitt (for Passwords of SSH Intruders Transferred to Text) is lightweight fake SSH server designed to collect authentication data sent by intruders.
+pshitt (for Passwords of SSH Intruders Transferred to Text) is a lightweight fake SSH server designed to collect authentication data sent by intruders.
-It basically collect username and password used by SSH bruteforce and write the extracted data to a file in JSON format.
+It basically collects username and password used by SSH bruteforce software and writes the extracted data to a file in JSON format.

 pshitt is written in Python and use paramiko to implement the SSH layer.